naorlivne/drone-metronome/README.md

 ## Usage

-This plugin can be used to deploy applications to a Metronome server.
+This plugin can be used to deploy applications to a Metronome server, it will create\update the given Metronome tasks as needed.

 The below pipeline configuration demonstrates simple usage:

+> In addition to the `.drone.yml` file you will need to create a `metronome.json` file that contains the Metronome configuration.
+Please see [here](test/test_files/metronome.json) for an example.

 ```yaml
 pipeline: